taggedzi/python-design-pattern-rag/docs/behavioral_interpreter.md

 print("Result:", expr.interpret(context))
 ```

-In this example, `Add` and `Subtract` are non-terminal expressions that interpret their operands in different ways.
-The variables "x", "y" and "z" are terminal expressions that interpret themselves based on the values they hold in the given context.
+In this example, `Add` and `Subtract` are non-terminal expressions that combine terminal expressions like `Variable` to form larger structures.
+The `interpret()` method is used to interpret the sentence or expression by returning the result of the addition or subtraction operation.

 ## See Also

-You can find more information about this pattern in the Python code provided [here]](https://github.com/taggedzi/python-design-pattern-rag/blob/main/patterns/behavioral/interpreter.py).
+You can find the full implementation of this pattern in its corresponding Python file [here](https://github.com/taggedzi/python-design-pattern-rag/blob/main/patterns/behavioral/interpreter.py).